 The Company's revenue is derived from sales of individual products and associate fees or, in certain geographic markets, starter packs.
 Substantially all of the Company's product sales are made at published wholesale prices to associates and preferred customers.
 The Company records revenue net of any sales taxes and records a reserve for expected sales returns based on its historical experience.
-The Company recognizes revenue from shipped products when delivered to the customer, thus the performance obligation is satisfied.
-Corporate-sponsored event revenue is recognized when the event is held.
-At June 30, 2024 and December 31, 2023, remaining performance obligations related to shipments were \$1.2 million and \$1.4 million, respectively.
-The Company's remaining performance obligations related to associate fees were \$0.1 million at both June 30, 2024 and December 31, 2023.
-These amounts are included in Deferred Revenue on the accompanying Condensed Consolidated Balance Sheets, respectively.
+During the quarter ended September 30, 2024 the Company changed its shipping terms with customers such that ownership transfers upon delivery to the freight carrier, satisfying the Company's performance obligation.
+Previously, the Company's shipping terms were FOB destination, so the Company recognized revenue upon delivery of the product to the customer.
+As a result of the change in shipping terms, no revenue was required to be deferred for product sales that were in transit at September 30, 2024.
+The Company's deferred revenue balances related to product orders in transit were \$0 at September 30, 2024 and \$1.4 million at December 31, 2023, respectively.
+The Company's remaining performance obligations related to associate fees were \$0.1 million at both September 30, 2024 and December 31, 2023.
+These amounts are included in Deferred revenue on the accompanying Condensed Consolidated Balance Sheets, respectively.